Greiss stymies Avs' high-scoring offense, Islanders win 4-1

 Down 2-0 in the second, Landeskog tipped in a shot from Tyson Barrie for a power-play goal.
 It was Barrie's 207th career assist, tying him with John-Michael Liles for the most among defensemen in franchise history.

-This was a bizarre occurrence: Joshua Ho-Sang was called for two separate hooking penalties before the whistle was blown in the second period.
-He was assessed four minutes, but Colorado couldn't capitalize.
+"It would have been a lot sweeter if it was a different outcome tonight," Barrie said.
+"We've got a lot of work ahead of us yet."

 Eberle staked the Islanders a 1-0 lead with 1:40 remaining in the first period.
-It was Eberle's seventh goal of the season and first since Nov.
+That was Eberle's seventh goal of the season and first since Nov.
 23.

+"We just played a smart game," Lee said.
+"From Greiss on out, we played really well."

 UP NEXT